Danbob81/Pokemon_Match/README.md

     - I would like to play a simple game to test my memory by matching up pairs of images
         - Memory match game uses Pokemon images to test the users memory - hidden images are arranged at random and change position each time the game is loaded
     - I expect feedback to confirm each matching pair made and the matched images remain on show
-        - sound effects play at game load stage, with each card turn-over, with each non successful and successful matching and successful game completion.
+        - sound effects play at game load stage, with each card turn-over, with each non-successful and successful matching, and successful game completion.
 Matched image pairs remain on show
     - I expect to see my score
         - score is displayed below the game grid
     - I expect confirmation that I have completed the game successfully
         - on successful game completion, a sound is played and a pop-up modal appears with a congratulaions message
     - I would like the option to restart/replay the game
         - a button appears below the game grid giving the player the option to restart.
 This presents a pop-up with a yes/no confirmation option.
 There is also a replay button within the game completion pop-up modal
-    - I expect to be able to play on different devices (laptop, mobile tablet)
+    - I expect to be able to play on different devices (laptop, mobile and tablet)
         - the game was tested, and works, on desktop/laptop, tablet and mobile
     - I expect to have fun! :)
         - I had fun! :)